- Can I drop off my information and come back later to sign?

 - Yes.
 We can receive your documents and set up an appointment for a later time for you to review and sign the tax return before you receive your copies.
 We will call you if we need additional information before then.

-- Can I send my information by email or on storage media like a flash drive?
+- Can I send my information by email?

 - How long will it take for my refund to come in?

-- Federal will usually issue a refund 10-21 days after your return is accepted, and Alabama will in 8-12 weeks.
+- Under ideal circumstances, the IRS will usually issue a refund 14-28 days after your return is accepted, and Alabama will in 6-12 weeks.

-- How do I get my refund if I don't have a bank account?
+- How do I get my income tax refund if I don't have a bank account?

 - The default method is to receive a check by mail.
-We partner with a company that let's us print checks in our office that you may take to Walmart or another check cashing place.
+We partner with a company that enables us to print checks in our office that you may take to a check cashing place familiar with checks that must be verified.
+Optionally, if you have a prepaid debit card that will accept income tax refunds, you can contact them for the routing and account number associated with your prepaid card and have your refund direct deposited onto it.

 - If I made $ and I have people living with me, how much am I getting back?

 - A tax return is more complicated than household size and gross income.
 We will also need to see your income, expenses, any relevant financial documents such as interest and mortgage statements, and withheld taxes before we can know how much you will receive and/or owe.
-As of 2015, we will also now need to know who on your tax return did and did not have health insurance, for how long, and any income they have even if they are you dependent.
+For returns filed for tax years 2015 through 2018, we will also need to know who on your tax return did and did not have health insurance, for how long, and any income they have even if they are your dependent.
+You can use the online calculator at 1040.com for a ballpark figure.

-- W2s, 1099s, and 1098s are required to be sent out by January 31st.
+- W2s, 1099s with box 7 filled, and 1098s are required by law to be sent out by January 31st.
 Depending on your postal service, it could be mid-February before you receive your documents.
 You will likely not receive a 1099-DIV on your stock or interest if you have received less than $10.

 - What kind of records do I need to keep?